harlemmuniz/prometheus_grafana_apache_kafka/README.md

 # prometheus_grafana_apache_kafka
-A monitoring project using Prometheus and Grafana for ApacheKafka
+A monitoring project using Prometheus and Grafana for Apache Kafka